-- (1) A person who qualifies for the minimum wage shall be remunerated by his or her employer in respect of his or her work in any pay reference period at a rate which is not less than the minimum wage. - (2) A person qualifies for the minimum wage if he or she is an individual who - (a) is an employee; - (b) is working, or ordinarily works, in Jersey or, subject to paragraph (5), in the territorial waters of Jersey, under his or her contract; and - (c) has ceased to be of compulsory school age. - (3) The minimum wage shall be such hourly rate as may from time to time be prescribed. - (4) For the purposes of this Law a "pay reference period" is such period as may be prescribed for the purpose. - (5) Paragraphs (1) to (4) are subject to the foregoing and following provisions of this Law. - (6) The States may by Regulations amend the classes of person who qualify under paragraph (2) for the minimum wage. - (7) No provision shall be made under paragraph (6) which treats persons differently in relation to - (a) different areas of Jersey; - (b) different sectors of employment; - (c) undertakings of different sizes; - (d) different occupations; or - (e) different racial groups or genders. - (8) In paragraph (7) "racial groups" means a group of persons defined by reference to colour, race, nationality, or ethnic or national origins.
+- (1) A person who qualifies for the minimum wage shall be remunerated by his or her employer in respect of his or her work in any pay reference period at a rate which is not less than the minimum wage. - (2) A person qualifies for the minimum wage if he or she is an individual who - (a) is an employee; - (b) is working, or ordinarily works, in Jersey or, subject to paragraph (5), in the territorial waters of Jersey, under his or her contract; and

+- (c) has ceased to be of compulsory school age. - (3) The minimum wage shall be such hourly rate as may from time to time be prescribed. - (4) For the purposes of this Law a "pay reference period" is such period as may be prescribed for the purpose. - (5) Paragraphs (1) to (4) are subject to the foregoing and following provisions of this Law. - (6) The States may by Regulations amend the classes of person who qualify under paragraph (2) for the minimum wage. - (7) No provision shall be made under paragraph (6) which treats persons differently in relation to - (a) different areas of Jersey; - (b) different sectors of employment; - (c) undertakings of different sizes; - (d) different occupations; or - (e) a protected characteristic in Schedule 1 to the Discrimination (Jersey) Law 2013 except for age. - (8) 44